solenova-tech/gamma/README.md

 Now you're looking for the secret because of course you're not really looking.
 You don’t really You want to be
+No one cares about the man in the box, the man who